 MR. MAYERSOHN: Ms. Strauss?
 MS. STRAUSS: Oh, my button stopped.
 Okay.
 So first and foremost, as a mother, this is extremely important to me.
 I can talk about audits all day; right?
 But at the end of the day it's paper, it's procedure.
 Lives are not procedure.
-Checking the box and making sure that we have a clean audit on this is not enough because we're talking about children and we're talking about families and we're talking about this community.
-And I have seen and I have read this information, and as a parent, I am not -- I don't feel that my children are as safe as they can be.
-And as a result of reviewing this report there are a few items that I would like to have addressed, and as the chief auditor expressed, that these would be taken into account as you move forward.
+Checking the box and making sure that we have a clean audit on this is not enough because we're talking about children and we're enforcement did not want to sign off.
+That is not okay.